About Next Generation STING Agonists

 SB 11285 is a potent immunotherapeutic agent that activates the STING pathway.
 It is currently being developed for the treatment of selected cancers, including liver cancer.
 Due to its chemistry, SB 11285 has the potential to be conjugated to antibodies for a targeted delivery approach.
 SB 11285 can be administered intravenously.

-We plan to submit an IND and/or a CTA for SB 11285 in mid-2018, and, if cleared, commence Phase 1b/2 clinical trials in liver cancer in the second half of 2018.
+We plan to submit an IND and/or a CTA for SB 11285 in mid-2018, and, if cleared, commence Phase 1b/2 clinical trials in multiple cancers in the second half of 2018.